| The early 1980s was a rediscovery, if

 opening track was recorded, jazz was back,

 and Wynton was a force to be contended with.
+Our second set continues with another

 young lion, Terence Blanchard, who followed